The Great Western Greenway

 Take to the Sea

-The Atlantic Ocean and Clew Bay are not only beautiful locations but they also offer an array of activities.
+The Atlantic Ocean and Clew Bay are not only beautiful locations on the Wild Atlantic Way but they also offer an array of activities.
 Sailing outings are available from Bellacragher Boat Club near Ballycroy.
 Learn to sale on traditional crafts or in the latest high tech Catamarans.
 Those looking for a more hands-on approach can go sightseeing and angling off Clew Bay with Mary Gavin Hughes of Clew Bay Angling.
-Clew Bay offers the most prolific Sea Angling on the West Coast of Ireland so take a trip and cast a line.
+Clew Bay offers the most prolific Sea Angling on the West Coast of Ireland so take a trip and cast a line or Catch a Wave

 Achill is a surfer's paradise.
 There are various instructors and surfboard hires in Achill.
 Surf le Tomás (email email@example.com or call 09845085) and Blackfield Surf School are just two and are also members of the Greenway Activities.